-Many of us will be looking at booking a summer break about now, and in fact it is often said that the middle of April is the best time to catch the cheapest deals for flights and hotels, and whilst we are on the subject why not take away one of our beautiful ladies?
+Many of us will be looking at booking a summer break about now to our favourite holiday destinations.
+After all, it is often said that the middle of April is the best time to catch the cheapest deals for flights and hotels.
+And while we are on the subject of travel, why not take one of our beautiful travel ladies with you?

-Having said that, summer is always a pricier time to travel, particularly to the major tourist hotspots, as the narrow window of the school holidays leads to so much demand.
-With that in mind, what is the minimum budget you should count on for a couple of weeks in the sun this year?
-We looked into it, and present the results below.
-First we selected four popular and nearby summer destinations for British holidaymakers; Malta, Paphos in Cyprus, Alicante in Spain, and Corfu in Greece.
-Then we checked hotel and flight prices for the first two weeks in July.
-Then we researched the daily cost of living in these locations, and then trebled it, to replicate how we like to splash the cash on things like eating out, excursions, sun-cream, ornamental donkeys made out of straw, roaming data and so on.
+Summer is always a pricier time to travel, particularly to the major tourist hotspots, as the narrow window of the school holidays leads to so much demand.
+With that in mind, what budget should you count on for a couple of weeks in the sun this year?
+Check hotel and flight prices, then research the daily cost of living in different locations and then treble it.
+This is to replicate splashing the cash on things like eating out, excursions, sun-cream, roaming data, etc.

-Accommodation tends to be the biggest expense on holiday, and research shows that hotels in favourite summer locations sure do raise their prices around the holidays.
-In fact, even checking the price comparison sites such as Trivago or Booking.com shows high prices for all the destinations on the list.
-Of course, you could leave it last minute, but then you really run the risk of getting stuck with either a hugely expensive accommodation bill, or end up staying in a flea-pit.
+Accommodation tends to be the most significant expense and hotel costs in summer locations sure do raise their prices around the holidays.
+Even checking the price comparison sites such as Trivago or Booking.com shows high prices for most destinations.
+Of course, you could leave it at the last minute, but then you risk getting stuck with a hugely expensive accommodation bill or staying in a flea-pit.
 Or both!

-The next biggest expense for most of us will be the flights.
-While we do recommend checking what deals the likes of Ryanair and easyJet have on offer to your destination, we found that the best prices were in fact travelling with the big carriers, especially at this time of the year.
-One big factor is that for a 2-week break, you will need to check in some luggage, unless you plan on wearing a pair of speedos and one t-shirt the duration of your trip, and of course the budget airlines charge extra for this.
-Another thing to keep in mind is that the budget airlines tend to fly to far-off airports many miles away from the place you want to stay in.
+The next most significant expense for most of us will be the flights to our favourite holiday destinations.
+While we recommend checking what deals the budget companies offer, we found that the best prices were with the big carriers, especially at this time of the year.
+One significant factor is luggage, unless you plan on wearing a pair of speedos for the duration of your trip.
+And of course, the budget airlines charge extra for this.
+Another thing to remember is that budget airlines tend to fly to airports many miles from where you want to stay.

-Finally, came the cost of living calculation.
-Malta and Paphos surprisingly were the most expensive destinations for cost of living, with Alicante the cheapest.
-Of course, you could probably do this for a lot cheaper if you decide to go camping in Wales for a fortnight, only drinking rainwater, but where would be the fun in that?
+Finally came the cost of living calculation in your favourite holiday destinations.
+Europe was the most expensive destination for the cost of living, with Africa the cheapest.
+Of course, you could probably do this for a lot cheaper if you go camping in Wales, but where’s the fun in that?